What About Prong And Chain Collars? – Phoenix Scottsdale AZ Dog Training – Dog Trainer – Behaviorist

 1. Prong and/or Chain Collars make dogs aggressive.
 Wrong.
 False.
 Doesn’t happen.
 I have trained innumerable dogs, from sensitive little dogs to big and tough dogs with metal collars.
 My job is oftentimes to make dogs NOT be aggressive, to not bite, and to be safe to own.
 I have never made a dog more aggressive using a metal collar.
 Never.
 It is all in how you use the tool.
 Now, anything can be abused by some nutcase.
 You can drink too much water and kill yourself.
 You can stay in the sun too long, overheat and die.
 You can have too many children at once and die on the operating table.
 You can become a religious nut and take something good and make it into something bad.
 And you can use any collar and use it to abuse a dog.
 Now, I have a couple of articles here at this web page telling you how much I abhor people who abuse dogs.
 I have worked with abused dogs, and volunteered many, many hours rescuing dogs.
 So, I can speak with some authority on what it means to abuse a dog.
 A properly fitted and managed metal collar is not abusive to a dog.
 On the other hand, you can inflict pain with a metal collar, and cause a dog to have to defend itself.
 In the same way, you can use your hands to help guide a dog into a Sit position.
 You can also use your hands to slap a dog around and cause it to bite you.
 The problem isn’t with using your hands when training a dog.
 It is in abusing a dog, and inflicting pain, regardless of the method.
 The infliction of pain can cause a dog to bite.
 I frequently caution new students to be gentler with their dogs, focusing on proper technique.

 2. Treats And Clickers Are Sufficient To Train A Dog, You Don’t Need A Correction Collar.
 Wrong.
 False.
 I love it when you hear this garbage coming from someone who has never trained a number of dogs to a high level of obedience.
 Funny, the ones who say this never have any credentials and never have a dog by their side to prove that they can do what they are claiming.
 You can only take the training so far when you use ‘purely positive‘ dog training methods (such as clicker training).
 Top professionals, and those that compete at the highest levels, use corrections in their training.
 Further, the only way to get a dog to very high levels of obedience without corrections is to get a dog that has very high levels of prey and food drive, and a natural desire to work for the handler.
 Very few dogs meet that kind of criteria.
 That isn’t what most dog breeds are like.
 Read the breed descriptions of Chow Chows for example.
 They are said to have an ‘independent spirit’ and are ‘aloof’.
-A Chow will not readily obey its master, and you are going to have quite a bit of resistance from the dog in the training process.
+A typical Chow will not readily obey its master, and you are going to have quite a bit of resistance from the dog in the training process.
+Part of this is improper puppy socialization, some of this is incorrect training.
 Yes, they are intelligent, but intelligence doesn’t equal obedience.
 And aloof breeds like Chows aren’t going to want to be friendly with all strangers, regardless if the strangers have good intentions and feed the dog treats.
 You have to show them leadership and work through their resistance to complying with your commands, and then you’ll see they can obey advanced commands.
 Otherwise, forget it.
 They aren’t going to obey for treats alone.
 So, we either let these types of breeds go extinct because we decide we can’t train them, or we train them properly and obtain obedience.

 3. Prong And Chain Collars Hurt.
 Wrong.
 False.
 If you are purposely using such a collar to inflict pain, then you are using them wrong!
 Now, that doesn’t mean that they can’t cause a dog pain, if the dog, for example, lunges on the leash, or if you accidentally pull the leash too sharply.
 But, the idea is to not reach a threshold of pain when using the collar in the training, and to know what the heck you are doing.
 Further, causing pain would be counterproductive.
 A dog can’t think clearly when in pain, just like we can’t think clearly when we are in pain.
 On the other hand, we can think clearly when we are in some psychological discomfort, and we can learn how to avoid that discomfort in the future, and we can use that pressure to spur us on to higher heights.
 Tell me, do you think that a professional basketball player, shooting the ball at the last second of the game, is just being motivated by the positives of the game?
 Or is there something more?
 Doesn’t the pressure of the situation, properly channeled, cause that player to pull out an almost superhuman effort to win?
 And isn’t the same true when you have to pay bills when you are fighting with creditors, or when running a business, or performing music in front of a large crowd?
 Not all pressure is a bad thing, so long as you are taught how to use it.
 And there IS a way to use psychological pressure in dog training to get a good result; something the dog can handle and can use.
 Do you not think, for example, there is a lot of pressure sometimes on a working dog (search and rescue, police, guide dog, guard dog, etc.)?
 Of course there is, and a good trainer knows how to teach their students how to deal with pressure so they can succeed in the real world.
 A professional dog trainer can show you the proper technique in using a correction collar and verbal corrections.
 A novice, do-gooder can’t show you anything, except a lot of theory without any proof.
 In fact, a plain buckle collar is more punishing to your dog’s neck than a metal collar.
 And those head halter types of collars are dangerous to larger dogs that would suddenly lunge, because you can injure their necks.
 It seems counter intuitive, until it is demonstrated to you by someone who knows the proper techniques.